Europe's largest economy exits coal to reach climate goals

 Factsheet: Implementing Germany’s coal exit proposal

 Germany's coal exit commission has agreed on a proposal on how the country can manage to phase out its single largest source of greenhouse gas emissions by 2038, and the ensuing political decision-making process is in full swing.
-Chancellor Angela Merkel's government coalition has to decide how to implement the non-binding proposal and draft the necessary legislation.
-Many details have yet to be worked out and ultimately decided by parliamentarians in a process that could spill over into 2020.
+Chancellor Angela Merkel's government coalition has to decide how to implement the non-binding proposal and is drafting necessary legislation.
+Many details have yet to be worked out and ultimately decided by parliamentarians in a process that could last well into 2020.
 In this factsheet, Clean Energy Wire lays out the basics of the ongoing political process to translate the German coal exit into action.

 The coal commission proposal